intel/genfatimage/README.md

 -U, --utc                Create time stamps in UTC, not local time -D, --date=<date>        Force the time stamp of all files to <date>
 -C, --creator=<name>     Set the filesystem creator name to <name> [GenFatIm]
-    --print-offset       Print filesystem offset in the image after completion -V, --version            Display the version information -h, --help               Display this help text
+    --sparse[=<chunk>]   Try to create a sparse output file (default) --print-offset       Print filesystem offset in the image after completion --keep               Do not delete the output file even if an error occurs -V, --version            Display the version information -h, --help               Display this help text
 ```